-- Improve or update the processes if the data is sufficient for a decision to be made.
-You might find that you need to redesign some of the processes from scratch.
-Setup pilot phases before deploying to production.
+- Improve or update the processes if the data is sufficient for a decision.
+You might need to redesign some of the processes from scratch.
+Set up pilot phases before deploying to production.

 - Control the production process to ensure that any deviation from the norm is quickly identified and the relevant data collected.

 Process management includes process improvement and redesign.
 Click the button for a full guide on DMAIC as well as unique techniques from The Toyota Way.

 4. Challenges of Applying Six Sigma to Software Development